 4. Build in some break days

 Staying on site at one of the resort hotels can be brilliant fun, making travelling too and from the parks easy and letting you visit during “extra magic hours” but staying off site gives everyone a chance to step away from the madness (I mean magic).
 There are loads of great value villas all around the parks and a day spent by the pool enjoying the Florida heat (rather than cursing it) can be just what you need to recharge your batteries.
+A trip out to the beach or to a pretty nearby town like St Petes can be a great way to shake off the Disney!

 5. Take the right equipment